 Besides the satisfying feeling of feeding your baby a home cooked meal, making your own baby food is extremely economical.
 Let’s do some simple math real quick.

-Baby Food Recipe
+Ingredients for Baby Food Puree

 Peel your apples and pears, remove the cores and cut them into 1 inch pieces.